dmyersturnbull/dmyersturnbull.github.io/contents/guide/git-ssh-and-gpg.md

-# Git, SSH, and GPG guide
+# Git, SSH, and GPG

 These instructions should work for Linux, macOS, and Windows.